Back to Connecticut

 What This Bill Does

-• Requires the Commissioner of Public Health to assess whether the Attorney General should be able to petition a court to appoint a receiver to manage such hospitals.
+• Requires the Commissioner of Public Health to evaluate if the Attorney General should have the power to ask courts for a receiver appointment.

 Who It Names or Affects